jbaragry/ardoq-python-client/README.md

 ## TODO
 - complete the full REST-API for all ardoq resources
 - add support for synching that is comparable to the java-api for ardoq

+## License
+The ardoq-python-client is licensed under the MIT License

+See LICENSE.md